MikuAuahDark/NPad93/README.md

 **N**Pad **Lay**outing Library

-Inspired by the flexibility of Android's [ConstraintLayout](https://developer.android.com/training/constraint-layout), this layouting library attempts to implement subset of the ConstraintLayout layouting functionality.
+NLay (pronounced "Enlay") is layouting library inspired by the flexibility of Android's [ConstraintLayout](https://developer.android.com/training/constraint-layout).
+This layouting library attempts to implement subset of the ConstraintLayout layouting functionality.

 NLay is **NOT** full UI library.
 It merely function as helper on element placement on the screen.
-Feel free to use NLay for your full fledged UI library!
+However you are 100% allowed to use NLay for your full featured UI library!

 Example: